tmsvg/pear-tree/README.md

     - Default mapping: `<C-l>`

 - `<Plug>(PearTreeExpandOne)`
-    - If `<Plug>(PearTreeExpand)` has been used multiple times, leading to nested pairs, add the innermost delimiter to its proper position.
+    - If `<Plug>(PearTreeExpand)` has been used multiple times, leading to nested pairs, add the innermost closer to its proper position.
     - Example:
         ```html
         1  <html>|</html>